 If you have ever built an effective consumer decision tree, you’ll know that it’s not something you can do on your own.
 As we have already pointed out, it involves many different aspects.

 One aspect that we haven't yet touched on is the relationship between the person building the consumer decision tree and the retail client.
-It needs to be strong and reliable.
+It needs to be healthy.

 Here's why: building a CDT is an interactive discussion between a retail buyer and the space planner.
-At least that's if you want to build one that delivers.
+That's if you want to build one that delivers.

-Having this interactive discussion encourages an open communication channel that will benefit you as a retailer as much as it'll benefit the space planner tasked with building the CDT.
-If you are the person tasked with creating a consumer decision tree for your retail client, you can better understand what they want and implement these changes.
+This interactive discussion encourages an open communication channel that will benefit you as a retailer as much as the person tasked with building the CDT.
+If it's you tasked with creating a consumer decision tree for your retail client, you can better understand what they want and implement these changes.

 As the retailer, you can implement more changes on the planogram based on any changes to shopper behaviour.
 It also helps you to develop trust.
-As soon as your retail clients trust you with key decisions on how to merchandise or display categories, you can learn more about any category that you are working on.
+As soon as your retail clients trust you with key decisions on merchandising or displaying categories, you can learn more about the product groupings you're working on to deliver better results.

 For example, as a space planner, be empathetic but don’t appear to be a pushover.
-Show them that you are not only knowledgeable about their categories but also passionate as this can build camaraderie and trust.
-If your retail client can see that you are knowledgeable about the category, they will be more accepting of any suggested changes to a layout or CDT.
+Show them that you're knowledgeable about their categories and interested in them becoming successful as this can build camaraderie and trust.
+If your retail client believes that you're knowledgeable about the grouping, they will be more accepting of any suggested changes to a layout or CDT.

-Building a CDT creates an opportunity for you and the client to get to know each other better and have a clear understanding of how the category functions and how shoppers behave when buying products in the category.
+Building a CDT allows you to get to know each other better and understand how the category functions and how shoppers behave when buying products from it.

 It’s similar if you’re looking to improve your relationship with a space planner or third-party tasked with building planograms for you.
 Communication is key.

-Building an effective consumer decision tree comes down to many different aspects as you would have read.
-Having these fundamentals in place can mean the difference between having a CDT that works for your business or one that works against it.
+Building an effective consumer decision tree comes down to many different aspects.
+Having these fundamentals in place can mean the difference between a CDT working for or against your business.